Clare Balding: Personal life

-Balding is a lesbian.
-Balding formalised her relationship with Alice Arnold, then a BBC Radio 4 continuity announcer and newsreader, in September 2006 by entering into a civil partnership.
+Clare Balding formalised her relationship with Alice Arnold, then a BBC Radio 4 continuity announcer and newsreader, in September 2006 by entering into a civil partnership at Chiswick House.
 The couple lived with their Tibetan terrier, Archie.
-In April 2015, she and Arnold married in a private ceremony.
+In April 2015, she and Arnold married in a private ceremony at the same venue.
+They live in Chiswick, West London.

 On 29 May 2009, Balding announced that she had thyroid cancer.
 She promised to be back on television covering the Epsom Derby, by the following Saturday.
 On 21 August 2009, she announced that the radioactive iodine had been successful with no signs of the cancer having spread.

-In July 2010, Balding made a complaint to the Press Complaints Commission over an article by writer A. A. Gill in The Sunday Times that she felt had mocked her sexuality and appearance and for which the newspaper refused to apologise.
+In July 2010, Balding made a complaint to the Press Complaints Commission over an article by writer A. A. Gill in The Sunday Times that she felt had mocked her sexuality and appearance and for which the newspaper declined to apologise.
 The PCC found in her favour, judging that Gill had "refer[red] to the complainant's sexuality in a demeaning and gratuitous way".
 In 2014, she was named in the top 10 on the World Pride Power list.

 After Liam Treadwell's Grand National victory on 4 April 2009, Balding interviewed him and made fun of his apparently bad teeth.
 Balding later clarified on BBC's Have I Got News For You quiz that she believed Treadwell, who suffered from microdontia and hypodontia, to have had his teeth "kicked out" by a horse, a common injury suffered by jockeys, apologising again for her error.
 However, Treadwell stated that he was pleased with her comment, as a dentist offered to fix his teeth at no cost.
 "It was the best thing Clare ever said", Treadwell said.

 In 2014, Balding publicly backed Hacked Off and its campaign towards UK press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable."